maelfabien/Multimodal-Emotion-Recognition/Video/README.md

 - Neutral
 - Anger

+The models have been trained on Google Colab using free GPUs.

 |       Features                          |   Accuracy    |    Frames/s   |
 |-----------------------------------------|---------------|---------------|
 | LGBM on flat image                      |     29.0%     |               |